 take David

-"take David back to Saul"
+Alternate translation: "take David back to Saul"

 she said

 Here "she" refers to Michal.

 ULT 14 And Saul sent messengers to take David.
 And she said, "He is sick."
 UST 14 When the messengers came to the house the next morning, she told them that David was sick and could not get out of bed.
 Bring him up to me in the bed The reason why the men thought David was in bed can be made explicit.
 Alternate translation: "If he really is too sick to come to me, bring me the bed with him in it" (See: Assumed Knowledge and Implicit Information) ULT 15 And Saul sent the messengers to see David, saying, "Bring him up to me in the bed to put him to death."
 UST 15 When they reported that to Saul, he told them to go back to David's house.
 He said to them, "Bring him to me lying on his bed, in order that I can kill him!" pillow of goats' hair See how you translated this in 1 Samuel 19:13. behold The word "behold" here shows that the messengers were surprised by what they saw.
 ULT 16 And the messengers came, and behold, the household idol was on the bed!
 And the quilt of the goats was at the place of its head.
 UST 16 But when those men entered David's house, they saw that there was only an idol in the bed, with goat's hair on its head.
 Why have you deceived me and let my enemy go, so that he has escaped?
 This could mean: (1) Saul really wants to know why Michal did what she did or (2) Saul uses this question to rebuke Michal.
-This rhetorical question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You should not have deceived me and let my enemy go, so that he has escaped."
 (See: Rhetorical Question) Let me go.
 Why should I kill you?

 Although David did not actually say this, Michal tells Saul that David threatened her with this question.
-This rhetorical question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "I will kill you if you do not help me to escape."
 (See: Rhetorical Question) ULT 17 And Saul said to Michal, "Why have you deceived me like so and sent away my enemy, so that he slipped away?"
 And Michal said to Saul, "He himself said to me, 'Send me away.
 Why should I put you to death?"
 UST 17 When they reported that to Saul, Saul summoned Michal and said to her, "Why did you trick me like that?
 You allowed my enemy to escape!"
 Michal replied to Saul, "David told me that if I did not help him to escape, he would kill me!"
 General Information: